seriema/jquery.combine/README.md

 ```

 ### Intersection
 Copies the common properties between given objects, into a new object.
-Supports more than two parameters.
+Supports more than two arguments.
 ```javascript
 var a = { one: 1, two: 2 };
 var b = { one: 1, three: 3 };